buche/leaflet-openweathermap/README.md

 ## Demo

-An example map using many features of this library can be seen here: http://map.comlu.com/openweathermap/ Its "Wind Rose" overlay is a complex example of a user defined marker to give you an idea what can be achieved by user defined functions for markers.
+An example map using many features of this library can be seen at http://openweathermap.map.comlu.com/ .
+Its "Wind Rose" overlay is an example of a user defined marker to give you an idea what can be achieved by user defined functions for markers.
+This map is available in the example directory.

 ## License

 This code is licensed under [CC0](http://creativecommons.org/publicdomain/zero/1.0/ "Creative Commons Zero - Public Domain").
+Some files in the example directory may have other licences (e.g. leaflet.js - see leaflet.license, leaflet.markercluster.js - MIT, excanvas.js - Apache license).

 ## Using TileLayers